xpack/web-doxygen/website/docs/api/indices/classes/index.md

 ---

 # DO NOT EDIT!
-# Automatically generated via docusaurus-plugin-doxygen by Doxygen.
+# Automatically generated via doxygen2docusaurus by Doxygen.

 title: The Classes Reference
 slug: /api/classes